 Step 1 is to import the files and choose one of three different stacking approaches.
 Explaining exactly what the different algorithms/approaches do gets a little too technical.
-That’s why Helicon advises to test all three and select the one that works best for the given image.
+That’s why Helicon advises testing all three and selecting the one that works best for the given image.
 Approach A and B seem to work best for my own landscape photography.

 You can see the mask building up while Helicon is rendering the files, which is quite fun to follow since each algorithm creates a different one.
 The rendering process is incredibly fast compared to Photoshop, even when using big amounts of images for macro photography or product shots.